Close

 Our systematic phonics and spelling teaching using Read Write Inc and PiXL programmes ensures that pupils can decode correctly, blend and segment sounds and spell accurately.

-Our writing curriculum uses a Talk for Writing methodology, where children create maps and templates for a range of genres.
-We develop the ability to deconstruct these in order to analyse, leading to children being successful ad confident to write effectively for a range of audiences.
+Our writing curriculum uses a methodology, where children create maps and templates.
+We develop the ability to deconstruct and analyse genre, leading to children being successful and confident to write effectively for a range of audiences.
 Making writing extremely purposeful motivates our pupils to compose and present their work to a very high standard.

 Our maths curriculum draws on a range of excellent strategies and research including Singapore Maths and PiXL, and teaches pupils systematically about the four operations, shape, space and measure.
 Our calculation policy carefully explains how maths skills are built through the school.
 Explicit skills such as knowledge of times tables are taught daily and maths is taught across the curriculum in order to deepen pupils’ ability to reason and problem-solve using meaningful and frequent opportunities.